"Your child has ADHD."

 Meditation and Mindfulness

-A new line of research is exploring how mindfulness -- learning how to sharpen focus, raise awareness, and practice self-control through breathing and meditating -- may help manage the symptoms of ADHD.
+A new line of research is exploring how mindfulness -- learning how to sharpen focus, raise awareness, and practice self-control through breathing and meditation -- may help manage the symptoms of ADHD.

 One small study found that when both children and their parents completed an 8-week mindfulness-training program, the kids had fewer symptoms.
 And their parents felt less of the stress that typically comes with their role.